How do people feel when they have an eating disorder?

 Someone can spend hours each day thinking about what they will eat, how much they will eat, and how they will compensate for any calories they consume.

-Low Self-esteem -
+Low Self-Esteem -

 Eating disorders can take a toll on a person’s self-esteem and self-worth.
 People with eating disorders may feel like they are not good enough or that they do not deserve to be happy and healthy.
 A person with an eating disorder feels like nothing will ever get better.